wavesoft/three-bundles/doc/BinaryBundleFormat.md

 ### Compression

-Currently there is only some minimal op-code compression:
+Currently there are two compression algorithms (in addition to the de-duplication mentioned before):

 * __Up to 16 consecutive numbers__ of similar type are compacted to a single opcode, reducing the overhead of the extra opcode before every number.
 This can reduce up to 7% the file size.
+* __Difference encoding__ in series of numbers can also be activated if you are more interested in the file size than the loading performance.
+This algorithm will try to downgrade 16-bit and 32-bit arrays to 8-bit and 16-bit arrays that hold the difference between sequential numbers.
+This can also work on Float32 and Float64 arrays, by discarding some precision and converting them to quantised 16-bit or even 8-bit arrays.
+The precision number is configurable.

-However the file format is quite sparse and easily compressible.
+However the file format itself is quite sparse and easily compressible.
 Therefore, when the compilation process is finished, the file is further compressed with `gzip` encoding, since all modern browsers can decompress such format in the transport level.

 ### Image Embedding